milesroberts-123/tajimasDacrossSpecies/README.md

 - [x] Give rules that decrease the total number of files and/or memory higher priority

+- [x] Write rule to dynamically allocate memory based on input size, thread count, and attempt

 - [ ] Create a test dataset to store on github so people can verify my analyses without performing the whole workflow

 - [ ] add validation schema for sample metadata and config file to Snakefile